 Wan and Wang (2010) also highlight the significance of team competency, which is consistent with the findings of Dikert et al. (2016).
-It is essential for organization's to carefully evaluate the selection of the right individuals and team size in order to successfully apply APM methodology and achieve project success.
-Team competence was recognized by Aldahmash et al. (2017) as one of the crucial success elements associated with the people factor, but they stressed the need for additional research to ascertain the relative weight of each crucial aspect.
-Although Tsoy and Staples (2020) concur that team size and communication are important, their study lacked quantitative testing.
+It is essential for organization's to carefully evaluate the selection of the right individuals and team size and their adaptability in order to successfully apply APM methodology and achieve project success.
+Team competence/performance was recognized by Aldahmash et al. (2017) as one of the crucial success elements associated with the people factor, but they stressed the need for additional research to ascertain the relative weight of each crucial aspect.
+Although Tsoy and Staples (2020) concur that team size and performance are important, their study lacked quantitative testing.
 Er Meenakshi (2020) emphasized the value of effective teamwork and communication, which points the way for future studies on other crucial elements.

-Quantitative technique was used to cross-reference, clarify, and validate the findings due to the paucity of literature in the telecommunications industry, specifically in the context of DS and MS. Team capability emerges as the most important component, closely followed by team communication and team size.
+Quantitative technique was used to cross-reference, clarify, and validate the findings due to the paucity of literature in the IT industry.
+Learning environment emerges as very important component, closely followed by team performance and team size/adaptability.

 Study's findings demonstrate that the participants think these three human component traits have some bearing on a project's ability to succeed when employing the agile project management methodology.
-Given that there is a link but there is no straight one-to-one mapping, the statistical results for these variables do not indicate a high correlation.
-Team performance is considered as being essential to success in the agile process, and team communication emerges as a key CSF.
+Given that there is a link but there is no straight "one-to-one mapping", the statistical findings for these variables do not indicate a significant correlation.
+Learning culture is considered as being essential to success in the agile process, and team performance emerges as a key CSF.

-The respondents emphasized the drawbacks of looking at each variable separately when asked to explain the reduced correlation between project value as the dependent variable and team size as well as the moderate correlation with team communication.
+The respondents emphasized the drawbacks of looking at each variable separately when asked to explain the reduced correlation between project delivery as the dependent variable and team size/adaptability as well as the moderate correlation with team performance.
 They gave the example of a team that was appropriately sized but had poor communication and average performance, which might not be successful.
 The researcher then combined all variables related to the people component into one variable.
 Unfortunately, as shown, the result showed a moderate association.
 However, more study and research are needed to determine the cause of this link.

-In conclusion, the research results show that there is a relationship b/w team size, team effectiveness, and team communication.
+In conclusion, the research results show that there is a relationship b/w team performance, size/adaptability and learning environment.
 These three factors have a range of association coefficients, from high to medium to low, as shown by survey respondents' responses and corroborated by the body of existing knowledge.

 It is important to stress that there is a severe lack of research particularly evaluating the combined effect of these three variables in the literature.
-As a result, this study endeavor significantly advances knowledge in the field of communications.
+As a result, this study endeavor significantly advances knowledge in the field of IT.
 The study clarifies the reasons why there isn't a significant correlation coefficient when all variables are taken into account, pointing to the necessity for more investigation into and comprehension of this phenomenon.